 Active Ingredient Concentration

-The percentage of glyphosate, triclopyr, or imazapyr determines how much concentrate you need per gallon of water.
-For bamboo, 41% glyphosate mixed at 2 to 6 ounces per gallon is the standard.
-Products with 0.78% imazapyr added, like Martin’s Eraser Max, provide soil residual activity that prevents regrowth for months after the initial spray.
+The percentage of glyphosate or imazapyr determines how much concentrate you need per gallon of water and how long control lasts.
+For bamboo specifically, extension guidance recommends a 5% solution of a 41%-or-higher glyphosate product (about 6 ounces per gallon) applied to mowed regrowth.
+Products with 0.78% imazapyr added, like Martin’s Eraser Max and RM43, add soil residual activity that measurably outperforms glyphosate alone in published multi-year bamboo trials.

 Surfactant Systems

 Bamboo leaves have a waxy cuticle that repels water.
 A surfactant — non-ionic or silicone-based — breaks the surface tension so the herbicide droplets spread across the leaf rather than beading up and rolling off.
-Some products include a built-in surfactant (Gly Star Plus, Glyphosate 41% Plus), while others require you to add a separate adjuvant (Hi-Yield Killzall 365).
+Some products include a built-in surfactant (Gly Star Plus, Glyphosate 41% Plus, Eraser Max, RM43), while others require you to add a separate adjuvant (Hi-Yield Killzall 365, Alligare Imazapyr 4 SL).

 FAQ